Use this unit of study to give your students practice determining point of view in reading.

 - What do you dislike?

-- What are other objects that are associated with you?
+- Name other objects that are associated with you.

 - How do other objects or people see/use you?